lukmarcus/Manual-Testing/Best_Friends/README.md

   - Complete and pass in 3 different browsers
   - Add 5-6 new items
   - Mark the results for all checked items with Passed/Failed
-- Mantis bug tracker: Add 5-8 functional bugs
+- MantisBT: Add 5-8 functional bugs

 ### Checklist